 Best for Drinking: Wedderspoon Apple Cider Vinegar With Monofloral Manuka Honey

-If you have a hard time drinking ACV straight up, the Wedderspoon Apple Cider Vinegar has just enough manuka honey to take the edge off without adding too much sugar to your day.
+If you have a hard time drinking ACV straight up, the Wedderspoon Apple Cider Vinegar has just enough manuka honey to take the edge off.
 Each tablespoon has 2 grams of added sugar, bringing the total carbs up to 3 grams per tablespoon (regular ACV doesn’t have any).

 Best for Cooking: Dynamic Health Organic Apple Cider Vinegar